enasequence/read_docs/retrieval/programmatic-access/cross-reference.rst

 the url to the cross-reference source (in this case MGnify's website) as well as the record in ENA.

 This example is limited to 100 records.
 By using the 'limit' and 'offset' options, you can retrieve the data in batches.
-Alternatively, set the limit to 0 to fetch all the records.
+By default the limit is set to 100,000 records.
+You can set the limit to 0 to fetch all the records.

 Narrow Down a Search By Target Record Type
 ------------------------------------------